-To continue within the menu, enter the password using the appropriate sequence of Down Arrows, followed by the appropriate number of Up Arrows.
+To continue within the menu, enter the password using the appropriate sequence of keystrokes.
 The following prompt will appear:

 CHANGE PROGRAM

 CHOOSE -> 01

 To change the program number, use the UP ARROW.
 The DOWN ARROW does not function in this menu screen.
 The program number will loop back around to 01 if the UP ARROW is pressed with Program 04 showing.